Board of Advisors

 Dublin Anondson is a software engineer working at J.B.
 Hunt.
 Dublin originally hails from the city of Anchorage, Alaska.
 His current focus is building APIs, data pipelining, developer mentoring, and some web development on the side.
 Outside of work you can find him enthusiastically talking about/making music, working on toy app ideas, or reading books on productivity.

 Daniel Worthy is an NWA native that graduated from the University of Arkansas in 2007.
-Daniel is currently a Staff Engineer at OneStoneEcomm.
-He was formerly a Director of Technology at VMLY&R and an Instructor at the U of A Global Campus for their FrontEnd Development Course.
+Daniel is currently a Senior Developer at RevUnit.
+He was formerly a Staff Engineer at StoneHenge Technology Labs, Director of Technology at VMLY&R and an Instructor at the U of A Global Campus for their FrontEnd Development Course.
 When not programming, Daniel can be found woodworking in his garage, or building stuff out of LEGOs with his kids.

 Daniel graduated from the University of Arkansas in 2007 with a bachelor’s degree in small business management and a minor in information systems.
 From 2016 to 2018, he worked for the university’s Global Campus as a front-end development instructor for its I.T.
 Readiness Program.